Field theory of monitored, interacting fermion dynamics with charge conservation: Brownian Interaction and - formulation

 \subsection{Gaussian fluctuations}

 We continue the analyze the Gaussian fluctuations of the theory.
 This is carried out by expanding Eq.~\eqref{eq:SGS} to second order in $\delta G,\delta \Sigma,\delta D,\delta \Pi$, and then integrating out all but $\delta \Sigma$.
 The result can be written into the form Here the fluctuations $\delta\Sigma$ is a two-index tensor in both the replica and the Keldysh indices, whereas the kernel $K$ is a four-index tensor which generates the Bethe-Salpeter ladder.
-Schemetically, it can be written as the sum over several Feynmann diagrams
+Schematically, it can be written as the sum over several Feynmann diagrams

 Here, the solid line is the full fermion propagator that incorporates the self-energy from the saddle point.
 The dashed line denotes measurement, and the wavy line denotes the interaction boson.
 The second and the third diagrams in the first line are the so called Maki-Thompson diagrams, and the diagrams in the second line are the Aslamazov-Larkin diagrams.
 As discussed in the main text, the Maki-Thompson diagram of the interaction will gap out fluctuations that are off-diagonal in the replica indices, and keep the diagonal fluctuations gapless.
-It turns out that the Aslamazov-Larkin diagrams does not affect the low-energy modes, because the Keldysh index structure is orthogonal ($K_\text{AL1+AL2}^{\gamma\delta,\alpha\beta}\delta\Sigma_\text{LE}^{\alpha\beta}$=0).
+It turns out that the Aslamazov-Larkin diagrams does not affect the low-energy modes, because the Keldysh index structure is orthogonal ($K_\text{AL1+AL2}^{\gamma\delta,\alpha\beta}\delta\Sigma^{\alpha\beta}$=0).
+The structure of $\delta\Sigma$ is given in Eq.~\eqref{eq:sigma_ansatz} below.

 We present the action for the low-energy modes, i.e. the modes that are gapless in the free limit, and some of them can acquire a gap in the presence of interaction.
 The low-energy fluctuations take the form